klayu/hb_beacon/content/en/blog/infj-meets-estp.md

 INFJs are big on romance and physical intimacy.
 Their introversion, intuition and feeling traits set them up for it.
 For ESTPs, love has less to do with intimacy than it does with finding a fun partner with whom to share life’s adventures.

+{{<

+leftbanner src="/images/cc1.gif"

-While the INFJ is cautious in the first stages of a relationship due to fear of rejection, the ESTP is the opposite.
-Winning an exciting partner is a challenge—in fact, it’s one of the main objects of romance.
+text1="While the INFJ is cautious in the first stages of a relationship due to fear of rejection, the ESTP is the opposite. "

+text2="Winning an exciting partner is a challenge—in fact, it’s one of the main objects of romance. "

+>}}

 Because ESTPs would rather make romantic moves on the ski slopes than in the bedroom, the INFJ can get disappointed in the relationship.
 ESTPs are generally not creative or passionate lovers.

 Unlike most INFJs, ESTPs are risk takers, whether the risks are physical, financial or intellectual.
 They’re willing to play for high stakes in the hope of high rewards.
 They especially enjoy looking for loopholes or unusual pay-offs relative to the time or money invested.